VOX AC100 - UPDATES AND NEW INFO

-Rehearsals for the Christmas Show, Finsbury Park Astoria, December 1964.
+Rehearsals for the Christmas Show, Hammersmith Odeon, December 1964.
 Picture courtesy The Beatles Book Photo Archive.
 Note that George's cab has no corner protectors - the form of the curve at the corners is different from standard production cabs.
 The old basket top trolley is still present.

 Jeff Beck, afternoon of 6th August, 1965, with the AC100s loaned by JMI to The Who for the Richmond Jazz and Blues Festival.
 The cab on the left, with the bagging grille cloth, has an old basket top trolley.